 I recall being unenthusiastic about taking naps as a child, much to the consternation of my parents.
 Fortunately, as with so many other childhood dislikes, that attitude disappeared as I got older.
 By the time I was in college, I had realized naps were among the most wonderful things in life, right up there with chocolate and computers.
-Ever since then, I’ve indulged in naps as often as possible.
+I love a good nap.

-It hasn’t always been easy.
+As much as I enjoy napping, though, it’s easier said than done.
 For a number of years, my job involved sitting behind a desk in an office all day, and my employers would have frowned upon my spending any portion of the workday asleep.
 And so I conquered the early-afternoon sleepies with caffeine instead.
+These days, it’s my kids’ school schedules more than anything else that interfere with a good afternoon nap.
 But I always felt that countries where siestas were common had it right: people tend to get drowsy soon after lunch, and when they’re drowsy, they’re less effective at their jobs.
 If, instead of suppressing the urge to sleep, we give the body what it wants, we end up being more alert and more productive.

 So I’ve been delighted in recent years to notice that this message is finally getting through to businesses in industrialized countries.
 All it took was a change in terminology.
 No longer do we take catnaps; instead, we take power naps.
 Unlike “dozing off,” which is presumably involuntary and thus a sign of laziness, power napping is deliberate and thus a sign of responsibility.
 People take power naps to enable them to get more work done and endure longer work hours, things employers tend to like.
 Although I’m not a fan of long workdays either, I’d certainly rather work long hours with a nap than without.